codica2/script-best-practices/README.md

 * **Variables**

-  * For variables, use names that reflect the values stored in them, but try to make it more briefly
+  * Concerning variables, use names that reflect the values stored in them, but try to make it more briefly
-    * Make static variables readonly
+    * Make static variables read-only

     ```bash
     # Password file variable